Leave a Comment

 Are you relaxing or suppressing?

 It took me a while to realise what that indicated.
-You could relax surface muscles and feelings, but a mass of tensions were unconscious. .
+You could relax surface muscles and feelings, but a mass of tensions were unconscious.
 Later I learned that such tensions had often arisen from difficult or traumatic past experiences, still locked in the body and emotions.
-Later still I realised through experience that it also released the wonder of our core self – our spirit.
-By using relaxation techniques such as dropping the tension of the voluntary muscles those inner tensions or realisations were being pushed back into the unconscious – undealt with.
-When left at that point, relaxation was a method of suppression and control, not of healing.
+By using relaxation techniques such as dropping the tension of the voluntary muscles or meditating on positive things, those inner tensions were being pushed back into the unconscious – undealt with.
+When left at that point, relaxation and meditation were a method of suppression and control, not of healing.

 With shock I realised this was true of many things that were supposed to be helpful, such as meditation and positive thinking.
 What they often did was to calm surface feelings by controlling thoughts and body.
 They did not deal with the real difficulties that had been pushed into the unconscious.
 Their purpose was to quieten the conscious mind and the voluntary movements of the body, not release unconscious tensions.